 Thank you for your interest in Catholic University’s summer abroad law programs!

 For over twenty years, Catholic University’s Columbus School of Law has offered law students from Catholic University and around the world the opportunity to enrich their academic study and preparation for professional life by offering summer legal study abroad.
-In Summer 2015, we are pleased and proud to offer our flagship program the International Business and Trade Summer Law Program in Cracow, Poland.
-The International Human Rights Summer Law Program in Rome, Italy will be on hiatus for one academic year.
-Both summer law programs will be offered in Summer 2016.
+In Summer 2016, we are pleased and proud to offer once again our flagship program the International Business and Trade Summer Law Program in Cracow, Poland, and our International Human Rights Summer Law Program in Rome, Italy.
+Students may apply to one or both of our summer law programs.

 To receive information on the 2016 summer abroad law programs, join our mailing list now by providing us with your contact information.

 Catholic University’s joint venture with the Jagiellonian University in Cracow has provided students with intensive training in the global aspects of modern trade, comparative perspectives on regulated industries and antitrust laws in the U.S. and the EU, international business transactions, and other substantive areas of law.
 As the nations of our world become more connected and interdependent, and today’s lawyers are increasingly called upon to demonstrate competency in the laws of more than one country, our goal is to provide students with the knowledge and skills for global practice.

 Poland is an ideal site for our program in international business and trade, as the nation has undergone numerous transitions to one of the most dynamic economies in the European Union, attracting investment from Germany, China, the United States and many other countries.
 Foreign investment has driven down labor costs, raised productivity, and contributed to the transformation of Poland into a successful market economy.